GabrielDCelery/personal-dev-environment-quickstart/README.md

 user: <your username> # Run whoami or id on your machine to get the value
 github_email: your GitHub email
 github_name: your GitHub name
+personal_notes_author: name you want to use as a personal author
 ```

 5. Run ansible to deploy the development environment